Recap: Doctor Who S30 E4 "The Sontaran Stratagem"

 - Fun with Acronyms: Both ATMOS and UNIT use the "using letters from within the words" cheat.
 Although that cheat was somewhat enforced for UNIT — they didn't before, but then the UN started being much more sensitive about its name being used.

-- Godwin's Law: One of the UNIT soldiers compares Rattigan's followers to Hitler's youth.
+- Godwin's Law: Ross the UNIT soldier compares Rattigan's followers to Hitler's youth.